minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 since Independent and Libertarians are too few to be able to compare.

 // relevant?
-// Lastly, to make the dataframe suitable for analysis, I used the pivot_longer function to pivot the dataframe to include only the Vote, Contributions (pro-environmental and anti environmental seperately) and the
+// Lastly, to make the dataframe suitable for analysis, I used the pivot_longer function to pivot the dataframe to include only the Vote, Contributions (pro-environmental and anti-environmental seperately) and the

 #pagebreak()

 = Econometric Models <models>

-// give information about why remove some variables -> LPM control -> FEs In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for the non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.
+// give information about why remove some variables -> LPM control -> FEs In order to test the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for the non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.

-Two types of models that come into question for these are the Linear Probability Model (LPM) and the Logit, which are both frequently used in economic literature, but both come with their up- and downsides.
-The LPM is an ordinary least squared linear regression with binary dependent variables.
-The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups @mood.
-One downside, however, is that there is a possibility for the predicted probability to be out of range, by being either higher than 1 or lower than 0.
+Two types of models that come into question for these are the Linear Probability Model (LPM) and the Logit, which are both frequently used in economic literature, but both come with some and downsides.
+The LPM is an ordinary least squared multiple linear regression with binary dependent variables.
+The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups.
+One downside of the LPM, however, is the possibility for the predicted probability to be out of range, by being either higher than 1 or lower than 0 @mood.

 In order to counter this, one can use the logistical regession or logit model, which also measures dichotomous dependent variables but the predicted